cs2113-s25/cs2113-s25.github.io/wrkshts/J2-wrksht.md

 ### q

+How are `private`, `public`, and `protected` visibility modifiers handled when fields/methods with these different visibilities are inherited from a parent class?

+From a grandparent class?

+How do classes outside the class inheritance hierarchy see (or not see) fields/methods with these different modifiers?

+#### s

+Any class anywhere can see `public` fields/methods.
+Any child classes in the inheritance hierarchy can see anything `protected`, but other classes outside the hierarchy cannot see these items.
+Only the class itself can see anything `private`.

+### q

 For the below questions, when the class `Point` is referenced, we are talking about the below class, which you can assume is fully implemented and working as described:

 ```java